Neo-X/Glens_Blog/content/2017-05-14-Wrapping-C++-with-Python.md

 We want to able to support two types of control flow.
 One for learing and one for simulation.
-I find it helpful to have these two different methods because during learning we often can and want to simulator things faster then we would normally render them.
+I find it helpful to have these two different methods because during learning we often can and want to simulate things faster then we would normally render them.
-Also during the rendering option we might want to be able to intereact with the simulation, for example, to give an agent in the simulation a little shove.
+Also during rendering we might want to be able to intereact with the simulation, for example, to give an agent in the simulation a little shove.

 ### Examples of The Flow of Control